onza/mf_provider/readme.md

 # Provider Extension for TYPO3 CMS

-For a quick and clean start to a new TYPO3 project.
+A plain TYPO3 template provider extension for a quick and clean start to a new TYPO3 project.

 #### Many settings are already integrated and may only need to be activated and adjusted:
 * example website templates width backend layouts